CMB-S4/s4mapbasedsims/202102_design_tool_run/README.md

 # Instrument model

-The instrument model has been extracted from `s4sim` on February, the 25th, 2021, see the [notebook script for more details](utils/create_s4_instrument_parameters.ipynb), the instrument parameters have been extracted to
+The instrument model has been extracted from `s4sim`, see the [notebook script for more details](utils/create_s4_instrument_parameters.ipynb), the instrument parameters have been extracted to
 [text files in IPAC table format](instrument_model/cmbs4_instrument_model.tbl), which supports units for the columns and can be read as `astropy.QTable`.